• Skip to primary navigation

 Ingredients for pecan chocolate chip cookies on a white wooden table.

-• Gluten Free Flour Blend – I use Bob’s Red Mill for almost all of my recipes.
+• Gluten Free Flour Blend - I use Bob's Red Mill 1-to-1 flour for all of my cookie recipes.
 You can use your own flour blend, but know it may not turn out the same.
 If you substitute with another blend, ensure it contains xanthan gum (or a similar binder).

-• Cinnamon & Cayenne – These may be unusual additions to chocolate chip cookies, but they compliment the pecans beautifully.
+• Cinnamon & Cayenne - These may be unusual additions to chocolate chip cookies, but a hint of cinnamon and a little bit of spice from the cayenne pepper is the perfect compliment to the pecan flavor.

-• Butter – I use Country Crock Plant Butter or Miyoko's Vegan Butter for my baking.
-If you’re not dairy free, you can use regular butter in the same measure.
+• Vegan Butter - I use Country Crock Plant Butter or Miyoko's Vegan Butter for my baking.
+If you're not dairy free, you can use regular unsalted butter in the same measure.

-• Chocolate Chips - I tested these cookies with both Enjoy Life Dark Chocolate Chips and Nestle Allergen Free Semi-Sweet Chocolate Chips.
+• Allergen Free Chocolate Chips - I tested these cookies with both Enjoy Life Dark Chocolate Chips and Nestle Allergen Free Semi-Sweet Chocolate Chips.
 Both were great!
-You can substitute with your favorite brand.
+If you prefer, you can substitute chopped chocolate in place of chocolate chips.

 Butter and sugar creamed together in a large metal mixing bowl.